by Dr. C.H. Weaver M.D. updated 12/2019

 Fifty patients died from progressive lymphoma while on study, with 6 deaths occurring during the first year follow-up analysis.
 Four patient deaths were related to adverse events, 2 of which were related to treatment with Yescarta.

-While the initial FDA approval is for "transplant inelgiible patients" there is of course great hope that CAR T cell therapy will also improve the outcomes compared with stem cell transplant used earlier in the disease course.
-It is of interest that the treatment related mortality of ~ 4% and the 2 year disease free survival are similar to that obtained with a standard stem cell transplant.
+While the initial FDA approval is for "transplant ineligible patients" there is of course great hope that CAR T cell therapy will also improve the outcomes compared with stem cell transplant used earlier in the disease course.
+It is of interest that the treatment related mortality from CAR T of ~ 4% and the 3 year disease free survival are similar to that obtained with a standard stem cell transplant.
+Moreover the neurologic side effects and CRS are not insignificant.
 Comparative clinical trials may be necessary to determine how the side effects compare to a standard stem cell transplant and whether the additional cost for CAR-T cell therapy is warranted.

 Fred Hutchinson Cancer Research Center statement regarding FDA approval of immunotherapy drug Yescarta